 There are so many short films out there featuring so many actors that I like that I found it impossible choose my favourites…so here’s a second set for your delectations, there may well be more to come!

-Written and directed by Timothy X Atack, I was keen to see this film as it starred O-T Fagbenie (an actor who I really liked despite being in one of the worst things I’ve seen this year) and Gugu Mbatha-Raw whom I suspect the theatre has now lost to television and film.
+Written and directed by Timothy X Atack, I was keen to see All My Dreams on VHS as it starred O-T Fagbenle (an actor who I really liked despite being in one of the worst things I’ve seen this year) and Gugu Mbatha-Raw whom I suspect the theatre has now lost to television and film.
 James has got himself a nifty bit of technology that means that he can record all of his dreams onto VHS and so never forget them but when one of his work colleagues Lorna pays a visit and begins to have a hunt around in his collection, not everything quite goes to plan.
-There’s a great little story in here, despite or maybe because of the short length, and I loved the way it unfolded, the reveals are done extremely well, and vindicating my choice in the wry coda, the wonderfully warm Fagbenie unleashes a gorgeous chuckle which will ensure I look him up in whatever he stars in next.
+There’s a great little story in here, despite or maybe because of the short length, and I loved the way it unfolded, the reveals are done extremely well, and vindicating my choice in the wry coda, the wonderfully warm Fagbenle unleashes a gorgeous chuckle which will ensure I look him up in whatever he stars in next.